stijnherfst/HiveWE/README.md

 ## Build Instructions

 1. Download and unzip source
-2. Get Qt opensource 5.10 64 bit binaries from https://www.qt.io/download
+2. Get Qt opensource 5.11 MSVC 2017 64 bit binaries from https://www.qt.io/download (use the opensource installer)
 3. Also get the Qt Visual Studio Tools (go to Visual Studio, Tools -> Extensions and Updates -> Online -> Search for Qt)
 4. Set up the Qt Visual Studio Tools from inside Visual Studio (add a version and point to the Qt binaries)
 5. Set this version as the project its main version.